Sintra-Portugal.com

 The historic centre of Sintra

-Rua das Padarias shopping sintra
+Rua das Padarias shopping Sintra

 The Rua das Padarias and the warren of cobbled streets at the heart of Sintra